-Kali is a cofounder of Islah, along with Cam, Ross and Debra.
-She lives and works in California and the Middle East.
-She and her mom, Debra, first started paying reparations to Iraqi families in 2009.
-She has spent time teaching, studying and living with displaced people in Syria, Jordan, Iraq, Palestine and Rwanda.As a Phd candidate in Social Anthropology with a BA in International Relations, Kali’s academic studies have focused on these questions: Where is violence located?
+Kali is a cofounder of the Islah Reparations Project, along with Cam, Ross and Debra.
+She and her mom, Debra, first started a reparations-based restorative justice project with Iraqi families in 2009.
+Kali is a postdoctoral research fellow at Rice University, where she teaches environmental studies and researches the ecological impacts of military coercion.
+Her academic interests have focused on these questions: Where is violence located?
 What are the ethical obligations of witnesses to violence?
 Why and how does war end?
-And how do people live beautiful, ethical lives under conditions of utter destruction and violence?
-Her dissertation focuses on the impact of occupation and counterinsurgency on rural communities in Iraq and Palestine.
+And how do people live beautiful, ethical lives under conditions of destruction?

 Ross teamed up with Cam, Kali, and Debra in 2013.
 His experience as a Marine who participated in the 2nd siege of Fallujah led him to become an anti-war activist and, later, the Founder and Director of the Justice for Fallujah Project.Ross’s activism thus far has focused on the idea that veterans not only have a moral obligation to help the people that they hurt in America’s wars and occupations, but also to renounce their privileged status in society.
 He has written several articles and chapters on the human consequences of the American mission in Fallujah, the US-led occupation of Iraq, and on US war culture at home.
 Ross is also a graduate student in linguistics.